leduckhai/MultiMed/README.md

 ```
 This site is being constructed!!!

-Hope to see you soon
+Hope to see you soon (ideally in the beginning of 2022)

 ## Royal Machine Learning Summary